MeenaAru/AWS-Cloud/Cloud Concepts.md

 ## Amazon ElastiCache
 Is a web service that makes it easy to deploy, operate, and scale an in-memory data store or cache in the cloud.
 The service improves the performance of web applications by allowing you to retrieve information from fast, managed, in-memory data stores, instead of relying entirely on slower disk-based databases.
 The primary purpose of an in-memory data store is to provide ultrafast (submillisecond latency) and inexpensive access to copies of data.
 Querying a database is always slower and more expensive than locating a copy of that data in a cache.
 Some database queries are especially expensive to perform.
 An example is queries that involve joins across multiple tables or queries with intensive calculations.
 By caching (storing) such query results, you pay the price of the query only once.
 Then you can quickly retrieve the data multiple times without having to re-execute the query.
+ElastiCache supports only two cache engines: **Redis and Memcached**.

 ## Amazon EMR
 Launches clusters in minutes.
 You don’t need to worry about node provisioning, infrastructure setup, Hadoop configuration, or cluster tuning.
 Amazon EMR takes care of these tasks so you can focus on analysis.

 ## AWS Key Management Service (AWS KMS)
 AWS KMS a managed service provides a highly available key storage, management, and auditing solution for you to encrypt data within your own applications and control the encryption of stored data across AWS services.
+This is multi tenant

+## AWS CloudHSM
+Is a cloud-based hardware security module (HSM) that enables you to easily generate and use your own encryption keys on the AWS Cloud.
+This is single tenant KMS.

 # Security